It’s become popular in certain circles to assail political transparency as a nefarious threat to free speech.

 “Our business model depends in part on trust—trust that we are making good products, trust that we are developing the services we’ve promised to deliver,” Bross explained.
 “And I think a basis to rebuild trust in American corporations is by being more transparent.”

 A group of small business leaders sounded a similar note recently when they split with heavy-hitting business groups to actually defend Obama’s plan to impose broader disclosure rules on federal contractors.
 The government has a nasty habit of doling out federal contracts to the companies that write the fattest checks, they complained.

 Main Street does things on the up and up, they argued.
 As Henry Passapera, a New Jersey aircraft parts manufacturer put it: “As a small business owner, I stand by my word.
 And when I want to have my voice heard, I sign my name at the bottom.”

 In a long string of landmark cases, the Supreme Court has consistently defended the public interest in requiring campaign money to be disclosed.
 As election lawyer Ciara Torres-Spelliscy has noted, these interests include the right of voters to know who paid for any given political ad; the powerful role public opinion plays in deterring corruption; and the impossibility of enforcing campaign finance rules without some form of reporting and disclosure.

 To state the obvious, transparency promotes government accountability; free and fair elections; the rule of law; competition and free markets.
 It is essential to democracy.
 And democracy itself is essential to freedom of speech.
 The greatest First Amendment threat on the horizon, therefore, is not disclosure.
 It’s secrecy.

-This article appears in the May 23, 2011, edition of National Journal Daily.
+This article appears in the May 23, 2011 edition of NJ Daily.